nandela2630/TvOSApp-CollectionVieww/README.md

 May my UiView not looks good , little bit weak in Autolayout so please have a look on urself

-I am sanjeev from India and my nickname is juju contact me @ sanju.nandela@gmail.com whatsapp No : 8500 726 736
+I am sanjeev  and my nickname is juju contact me @ sanju.nandela@gmail.com